Mizu-no-kokoro Ju-jitsu

 The Style

-The Mizu-no-kokoro Ju-jitsu system is today trained by somewhere around 400 ju-jitsuka's, in Denmark and Russia.
+The Mizu-no-kokoro Ryu Ju-jitsu is today trained by somewhere around 300 ju-jitsuka's, in Denmark.

-The system was founded in the year 2000, by Christian Hvidberg, and is inspired by the different styles he have trained during the years.
+The system was founded in the year 2000, by Christian Hvidberg, and is inspired by the different styles he have meet in his extensive trained during his many years in martial art training.

 Mizu-no-kokoro: